-There are total five phases of life cycle of RUP:
+Phases of RUP: There is total of five phases of the life cycle of RUP:

 - Inception –

-- Identifies Scope of the project using use-case model allowing managers to estimate costs and time required.
+- Identifies the scope of the project using a use-case model allowing managers to estimate costs and time required.

-- Customers requirements are identified and then it becomes easy to make a plan of the project.
+- Customers’ requirements are identified and then it becomes easy to make a plan for the project.

-- Project plan, Project goal, risks, use-case model, Project description, are made.
+- The project plan, Project goal, risks, use-case model, and Project description, are made.

-- Project is checked against the milestone criteria and if it couldn’t pass these criteria then project can be either cancelled or redesigned.
+- The project is checked against the milestone criteria and if it couldn’t pass these criteria then the project can be either canceled or redesigned.

 - Elaboration –

-- Detailed evaluation, development plan is carried out and diminish the risks.
+- A detailed evaluation and development plan is carried out and diminishes the risks.

-- Again, checked against milestone criteria and if it couldn’t pass these criteria then again project can be cancelled or redesigned.
+- Again, checked against milestone criteria and if it couldn’t pass these criteria then again project can be canceled or redesigned.

 - Executable architecture baseline.